 nl.eu.org.
 CAA 0 issue "letsencrypt.org", which only allows issuance through Let's Encrypt without CAA records being present at the subdomains of

-The authors of RFC6844 were also unwilling to secure their record and its use from any potential man-in-the-middle attacks—
+The authors of RFC6844 were also unwilling to secure their record and its use from any potential on-path attacks—

 Use of DNSSEC to authenticate CAA RRs is strongly RECOMMENDED but not required.